DinoChiesa/Apigee-Java-TOTP/README.md

 * The ISSUER is anything that identifies the service provider.
 Often, but not always, it is the same as the PREFIX used in the LABEL.

+The CHL parameter needs to be url-encoded, and then embedded into the base URL.

 Assembling the URL, you get something like this:
 ```